MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 The attributes that are included when Azure Machine Learning generates a forecast are called dimensions. **Company**, **Site**, and **Allocation key** are mandatory dimensions.
 If a more detailed forecast is required, the model can include the dimensions **Country/region**, **State**, **Customer group**, **Customer account**, **Warehouse**, **Inventory status**, and **Item number and dimensions**.

+### Formula

+In the context of process manufacturing in Dynamics 365, a formula is an industry-specific equivalent to a bill of materials (BOM).
+It defines the precise combination and proportions of ingredients or components that are required to produce a batch of a specific product.
+Formulas are used with batch orders.
+They provide detailed instructions for producing items in industries such as chemicals, pharmaceuticals, and food processing.

 ### Free text invoice

 A [free text invoice](/dynamics365/finance/accounts-receivable/create-free-text-invoice-new) is an [invoice](#invoice) that isn't based on a sales order.
 Instead, you create a free text invoice manually.
 You can't enter an item number on this kind of invoice, but it can include free-text descriptions, sales amounts, and sales tax if appropriate.
 Assign a main account for each invoice line.
 To distribute the amounts to multiple ledger accounts, select the **Distribute amounts** action on the invoice.
 The customer balance is posted to the summary account from the posting profile that's used for the invoice.